Accommodations for Disability

 The Graduate Medical Education Committee (GMEC) has specified non-academic or technical standards that all residents are expected to meet to participate in GME training.
 Appendix A describes the technical standards that residents and fellows are expected to meet to train in an IUSM GME program.
 As appropriate, individual training programs may add more specific standards to these criteria.

 Disability information is considered private.
-The Program Director will determine the extent of disability-related information to be shared within the training program.
-Residents are encouraged to speak with faculty as openly as possible to facilitate understanding and resident support.
+The Program Director will only share the plan for accommodation to others on a need-to-know basis.
+The Program Director is not required to know or share any confidential health information.
+The Program Director will make the resident aware of what information has been shared with whom.
+Any additional disclosure is at the resident’s discretion.
 IUSM does not notify potential residency or fellowship programs or other employers about an individual’s disabilities without specific permission from the resident.

 First aid and safety personnel may be informed, when appropriate, if a disability might require emergency treatment or if any specific procedures might be needed to accommodate a resident in case of fire or other evacuations.
 Government officials investigating compliance with the ADA may also be provided relevant information as requested.